DataShades/ckanext-files/docs/usage/use-in-code.md

 storage = get_storage()
 ```

-Because you have all configuration in place, the rest is fairly
+As soon as storage is initialized, the rest is fairly straightforward.
+We will
-straightforward.
-We will upload the file, read it's content and remove it from
+upload the file, read it's content and remove it from the CKAN shell.

-the CKAN shell.
+To create the file, `storage.upload` method must be called with 2 mandatory

-To create the file, `storage.upload` method must be called with 2 parameters:
+parameters:

 * the human readable name of the file
-* special steam-like object with content of the file
+* special stream-like object with content of the file

-You can use any string as the first parameter.
-As for the "special stream-like
+You can use any string as the first parameter for now.
+As for the "special
-object", ckanext-files has `ckanext.files.shared.make_upload` function, that
+stream-like object", ckanext-files has `ckanext.files.shared.make_upload`
-accepts a number of different types(`bytes`,
+function, that accepts a number of different types(`bytes`,
 `werkzeug.datastructures.FileStorage`, `BytesIO`, file descriptor) and converts
 them into expected format.